 Flu (influenza) is a contagious respiratory illness caused by influenza viruses that infect the nose, throat, and lungs.
 It can cause mild to severe illness and can lead to hospitalization and death.
 Every year in the United States, millions of people are sickened, hundreds of thousands are hospitalized, and thousands or tens of thousands die from the flu.

 Anyone can get the flu (even healthy people), and serious problems related to the flu can happen at any age — but some people are a higher risk of developing serious flu-related complications if they get sick.
-This includes people 65 years and older, people of any age with certain chronic medical conditions (such as diabetes, asthma, or heart disease), pregnant women, and young children.
+This includes people 65 years and older, people of any age with certain chronic medical conditions (such as diabetes, asthma, or heart disease), pregnant women, certain racial and ethnic minority groups, and young children.

 How does it spread?

 Through the sneezing or coughing of an infected person; experts also think you can get the flu by touching a surface that has flu germs on it and then touching your mouth or nose.

 The best and most important step to prevent the flu is by getting a flu vaccine each year.
 The CDC recommends that everyone 6 months of age and older get a flu vaccine each year.
 Flu vaccination can reduce flu illnesses, doctors’ visits, and missed work and school due to flu, as well as prevent flu-related hospitalizations.
 You should get a flu vaccine by the end of October each year.
 However, as long as flu viruses are circulating, vaccination should continue throughout flu season, even in January or later.
 Flu vaccines are offered in many locations.
 Even if you don’t have a regular doctor or nurse, you can get a flu vaccine somewhere else, including doctor’s offices, community clinics, health departments, retail stores, pharmacies, and student health centers, as well as by many employers and schools.